St Mary's Church, Haddenham

 St Mary's Church is the Church of England parish church of Haddenham, Buckinghamshire It is a Grade I listed building.

 History

 Parts of the church are 12th century Norman, from when the Benedictine abbey of Rochester, Kent held the parish.
 The first priest was called just Gilbert.

 Other parts of the building may be from the original Saxon church, including the font, which has a drawing of a dragon imprinted on it.
-The tower is Early English Gothic and according to experts, it is the finest demonstration of Early English in the county.
+The tower is Early English Gothic dating from the late 13th century, with the aisles having been rebuilt in the 14th century.